turingschool/curriculum/source/paths/elevate/why_heroku.markdown

 ### Rapid Development & Deployment

 Heroku excels in situations where applications need to deploy quickly and often.
+Teams might individually deploy their latest changes or rely on a Continuous Integration server to deploy continuously.
 After issuing just a single command, applications typically deploy and are live in seconds.
+Backed by git, it's easy to avoid conflicts or rollback changes when something goes wrong.

+Long story short, Heroku takes the pain out of running your web applications.

 ### Getting Started